aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 docker run --rm -v `pwd`:/book softcover/softcover:latest sc build:html
 ```

+When we make changes to the markdown files in our local `chapters` directory, these changes are reflected to the container's `/book/chapters` directory when we run the docker command with the volume mapping (-v) option.

-This command uses the markdown files in `./chapters` directory mapped to the `/book/chapters` directory of the container as source files.
-For each source file, It builds corresponding html output files in the `/book/html` directory of the container, which are reflected back to our local `./html` directory.
+The `sc build:html` command, executed in the container, uses the markdown files in the `/book/chapters` directory of the container as source files to generate the html content in the container's `/book/html` directory.

+For each source file, It builds corresponding html output files in the `/book/html` directory of the container, which are reflected back to our local `html` directory.

 The html generator also generates a `mybook.html` file which includes the html content of all the individual chapters, compiled into a single html file.